 Successful Demonstration - independently monitored by TRL

 This two year project for the Highways Agency was independently monitored by The Transport Research Laboratory (TRL).
-TRL has recently published a very detailed reporton its findings at Toddington which confirm that Interseasonal Heat Transfer did perform as designed and that the extensive computer modelling to predict heat flows to and from the Thermal Banks were verified in practice.
+TRL has published a very detailed reporton its findings at Toddington which confirm that Interseasonal Heat Transfer did perform as designed and that the extensive computer modelling to predict heat flows to and from the Thermal Banks were verified in practice.

 Interseasonal Heat Transfer can be used to clear snow and ice from roads, public squares or airport runways.

 - prolongs the life of the road by reducing peak temperatures in summer

 - and reduces road salt pollution to the water table.

 Second Successful Demonstration - at Hiroshima by Misawa

 Solar Road Systems has had a second successful demonstration in Japan.
 Miswawa, who have been clearing ice from roads in Japan for many years, were surprised to read of the success at Toddington on the ICAX website and worked out that the ICAX solution was much less expensive than their own technology which uses heat from drilling deep boreholes.
 Misawa came to England to investigate the ICAX technology and asked if they could do a demonstration in Japan.
 A licence agreement was concluded and the results of the Misawa demonstration are clearly demonstrated in the Hiroshima photograph:

 ICAX Solar Road Systems clear snow using under road heating